 The exercise price for our warrants is \$11.50 per share of Class A common stock.
 There is no guarantee that the warrants will be in the money at any given time prior to their expiration on October 20, 2026.
 If the trading price of our common stock declines, the warrants may expire worthless.
 The warrants were issued in registered form under our warrant agreement, which provides that the terms of the warrants may be amended without the consent of any holder to cure any ambiguity or correct any defective provision, but requires the approval by the holders of at least 50% of the then outstanding public warrants to make any change that adversely affects the interests of the registered holders of public warrants.
-Accordingly, we may amend the terms of the public warrants in a manner adverse to a holder if holders of at least 50% of the then outstanding public warrants with the consent of at least 50% of the then outstanding public warrants approve of such amendment.
-Although our ability to amend the terms of the public warrants with the consent of at least 50% of the then outstanding public warrants to make any change the warrants, convert the warrants in ultimited, examples of such amendments could be amendments to, among other things, increase the exercise price of the warrants, convert the warrants in cash or stock (at a ratio different than initially provided), shorten the exercise period or decrease the number of shares of our Class A common stock purchasable upon exercise of a warrant.
+Accordingly, we may amend the terms of the public warrants in a manner adverse to a holder if holders of at least 50% of the then outstanding public warrants approve of such amendment.
+Although our ability to amend the terms of the public warrants with the consent of at least 50% of the then outstanding public warrants is unlimited, examples of such amendments could be amendments to, among other things, increase the exercise price of the warrants, convert the warrants into cash or stock (at a ratio different than initially provided), shorten the exercise period or decrease the number of shares of our Class A common stock purchasable upon exercise of a warrant.